'Good intentions gone wrong' is how a friend describes the belated birthday card section at the store.

 There’s an easy fix to remember birthdays in a timely fashion:

 - Add the birthday on your calendar

 - Add a second item to your calendar one month PRIOR to their birthday, “Get ready for ____’s birthday” one

-By having that reminder 30 days ahead of time, you have many more options on what to do to commemorate their special day, whether it's a 40th birthday, or any other birthday,
+By having that reminder 30 days ahead of time, you have many more options on what to do to commemorate their special day.

-2. Put time on your calendar to get that gift or plan that party
+2. Schedule specific time on your calendar to mail a birthday card, get that gift or plan that party

 One of the greatest sources of stress is not having the time to do the things we want to do.

-Case in point: someone who arrives late at work because of a dead car battery is far more uptight than the person who has a car maintenance appointment scheduled.
+Case in point: Pat arrives late at work because of a dead car battery.
+Terry leaves early because they have a car maintenance appointment scheduled.

 Make the same structure work for you when it comes to birthdays:

 Schedule time on your calendar for “Birthday Prep for _________’s Birthday”.